 Glyoxylate should be omitted from future RCT simulants for this test program.
-The expected concentration is significantly below test conditions and no impact was noted in the testing except it increased the oxalate concentration.
+The expected concentration is significantly below test conditions and no impact was noted in the testing except an increase in the oxalate concentration.

 3.4.8 Organic Summary